Therapy for Anxiety— Sacramento, San Francisco, Bay Area, Austin

-Serving Clients Everywhere in California & Texas
+Serving Clients Everywhere in California, Texas, & 41 States

-But then there are the times when you can’t seem to focus on the person in front of you because your mind is elsewhere.
+And then there are the times when you can’t seem to focus on the person in front of you because your mind is elsewhere.
 Or you’re replaying an argument you had with your partner over and over in your head.
 When your brain gets stuck on something, it’s usually negative and distracting.
 Not to mention that the constant worrying keeps you from relaxing, having fun, sleeping well.
 Remember when you could sleep in?

 Remember when you could watch a show and actually pay attention to it?